mdn/content/files/en-us/mdn/community/users_teams/index.md

 To nominate someone as an invited expert, open an issue on GitHub:

-1. Go to [`Issues`](https://github.com/mdn/mdn/issues) in the `mdn/mdn` repository.
-2. Click **New issue** button on the right.
+1. On the `Issues` tab in the `mdn/mdn` repository, click the [**New issue**](https://github.com/mdn/mdn/issues/new/choose) button on the right.
-3. Under 'Nominate an invited expert', click the **Get started** button.
+2. Under 'Nominate an invited expert', click the **Get started** button.
-4. Fill in the form with details of the contributions of the person you are nominating and submit the form.
+3. Fill in the form with details of the contributions of the person you are nominating and submit the form.

 <!--
 TODO: Revisit this PR process